statsig-io/docs/docs/statsig-warehouse-native/guides/sql.md

 * First exposure: Generate the first exposure time of this experiment at the unit level, given the assignment source.
 * Exposure summary: Summarize the first exposures at the group level and generate cumulative exposures.
 * User-level calculations: Calculate unit-level metrics at unit * metric * day grain.
-* Windowed rollups: Rollup unit-level metrics at different durations.
+* Windowed rollups: Rollup unit-level metrics at different time windows.
-* Plus calculation: Generate the sample parameters that are necessary for calculating treatment effects, such as units, total, mean, stddev, varpop, covar, etc.
+* Plus calculation: Generate the sample parameters that are necessary for calculating treatment effects, such as units, total, mean, standard deviation, population variance, covariance, etc.